husarion/panther-docker/README.md

 ## Updating Panther Software

 > **Note**
-> Latest Panther Docker images are compatible with Built-in Computer OS version 1.1.0 and newer.
-If your operating system is older, please ensure you update it before proceeding.
-Follow [operating system reinstallation](https://husarion.com/manuals/panther/operating-system-reinstallation/) for more info.
+> Latest Panther Docker images are compatible with Built-in Computer OS version 2.0.0 and newer.
+If your operating system is older, please ensure you update it before proceeding. **[COMMING SOON]** Follow [operating system reinstallation](ros2-os-instalation-link) for more info.

 Connect to Panther's Built-in Computer:
 ```bash